gamingwithevets/blog/_posts/2022-05-20-buying-new-computer.md

 If you're using Windows, you might as well use Microsoft Office.
 I also use a pirated version because, again, piracy is everywhere in Vietnam.

 ## Conclusion
-Thanks to all the pirates around the world, I can install anything without spending a single penny, or Vietnamese dong or whatever.
+Thanks to all the pirates around the world, I can install anything without spending any money.
 In fact, I play Minecraft and use [TLauncher](https://tlauncher.org/en/) to play for free.
 Now, I'm not promoting TLauncher, so don't tell me "that's illegal" or something.
 In fact, Mojang knows but doesn't give a crap about TLauncher.

 I'm also planning on releasing a bundle that has these programs.
 When it's released, I hope it will be useful.
 But remember: this bundle is for **personal use** and **cannot be used and/or distributed for profit**.